UNSW-CEEM/nempy/README.md

 ## Introduction

 Nempy is a Python package for modelling the dispatch procedure of the Australian National Electricity Market (NEM).
-The idea is that you can start simple, like in the [example below](https://github.com/UNSW-CEEM/nempy#a-simple-example), and grow the complexity of your model by adding features such as ramping constraints, interconnectors, FCAS markets and more.
+The idea is that you can start simple and grow the complexity of your model by adding features such as ramping constraints, interconnectors, FCAS markets and more.
+See the [examples](https://github.com/UNSW-CEEM/nempy#examples) below.

 | ![nempy-accuracy](https://github.com/UNSW-CEEM/nempy/blob/3c1447f4e4e26bd8777faf59eec1e0afa093f340/plot.png) |
 |:--:|